peterhillyard/timestamper/README.md

 # timestamper
-Log events with accurate timestamps
+Log events with accurate timestamps.
+Navigate to https://peterhillyard.github.io/timestamper/ to run